 There is an identified potential conflict of interest where the business acts as both advisor and investment manager to the same portfolio.
-Lunar Capital does not provide advice.
+Lunar Capital does not provide advice, only intermediary services and we do not receive remuneration twice for the same actions.